pycom/pycom-documentation/content/tutorials/hardware/pir.md

     - chapter/tutorials/all/pir
 ---

-This code reads PIR sensor triggers from this simple [PIR sensor](https://www.kiwi-electronics.nl/PIR-Motion-Sensor) and sends an HTTP request for every trigger, in this case to a [Domoticz](https://domoticz.com/) installation.
-When motion is constantly detected, this PIR sensor keeps the pin high, in which case this code will keep sending HTTP requests every 10 seconds (configurable with the hold\_time variable).
+This code reads PIR sensor triggers from this simple Passive Infrared (PIR) motion sensor and sends an HTTP request for every trigger, in this case to a [Domoticz](https://domoticz.com/) installation.
+When motion is constantly detected, this PIR sensor keeps the pin high, in which case this code will keep sending HTTP requests every 10 seconds (configurable with the hold_time variable).

 ## Main (`main.py`)